NOTE! This site uses cookies and similar technologies.

 The urban plan for Porto Lago was approved in 1934.
 By 1936, there were 7,500 people living there and, in addition to the military installations, it contained all the administrative, cultural, and social services of a town.
 There were special residential areas for higher ranking officers (one and two storey houses), lower ranking officers (two storey complexes containing four apartments each), and workers (two storey apartment buildings).

-Mario Lago (Governor of the Dodecanese) had determined that the architecture for the buildings of the new town should be in “modo razionale”, thus in accordance with the regime’s policy, which had chosen rationalist architecture as the official architecture for its public image.
-It was fortunate for the architecture of the Dodecanese that the designs for Porto Lago did not follow the architecture of integration the Italians adopted on Rhodes and Kos, following instead contemporary Italian trends influenced by the second exhibition of rationalist architecture.
+Mario Lago (Governor of the Dodecanese) had determined that the architecture for the buildings of the new town should be in “modo razionale”, in accordance with the facist regime’s policy, which had chosen rationalist architecture as the official architecture for its public image.
+Cotrarily to the case of Rhodos and Kos, in Porto Lago the architectural design did not follow an architecture of integration, i.e. contemporary Italian trends influenced by the second exhibition of rationalist architecture.